Evading Arrest or Detention

 If the police tell you that you are free to leave, you should not be arrested for Evading Arrest, but this happens anyway sometimes.
 However, if you are being “detained” or the officer tells you that you are being arrested, then the law says that you are not allowed to go.
 If the arrest or detainer was unlawful, then you may ultimately not be convicted of the Evading Arrest offense, but the officer very well may arrest you at that particular time.
 In no case, however, is force allowed to be used to prevent the officer from arresting you unless it falls into the narrow category below.

-What is the punishment for Evading Arrest Or Detention?
+What is the penalty for a Texas Evading Arrest offense?

-The Texas offense of Evading Arrest Or Detention is punished as a Class A misdemeanor unless once of the enhancements in subsection (b) applies.[2]
+The Texas offense of Evading Arrest Or Detention is punished as a Class A misdemeanor unless one of the felony enhancements in subsection (b) or, effective 2024, subsection (b-1), applies.[4]

 (b) An offense under this section is a Class A misdemeanor, except that the offense is: